Marisa Anderson: Career

-After dropping out of college, Anderson spent about ten years living in her car or in a tent and walking around the US to raise awareness for environmental issues.
-Some of this time was spent in Mexico where she was a part of Circo de Manos and performed among the indigenous peoples and subsistence farmers during the Chiapas conflict in Southern Mexico.
+After dropping out of college, Anderson spent about ten years living without a fixed address.
+Most of this time was spent organizing and participating in political protests, including multiple cross-country walks which raised awareness for causes including environmental issues, Native American sovereignty, and the anti-nuclear movement.
+Some of this time was spent in Mexico, including a stint with a circus where she played for the anti-government guerrillas protesting during the Chiapas conflict in Southern Mexico.
 She was a member of the country-folk band the Dolly Ranchers from 1997 through 2003, playing on both of their albums and at their four-sets-a-night gig at a cowboy bar in New Mexico.
 She also worked at Rock Camp for Girls between 2003 and 2011, and contributed to its eponymous book.
-She settled in Portland, Oregon after traveling to the Pacific Northwest for the 1999 Seattle WTO protests.
+She settled in Portland, Oregon, after traveling to the Pacific Northwest for the 1999 Seattle WTO protests.
 In Portland, she joined the improvisational ensemble Evolutionary Jass Band for six years, recording three albums.

-Her first solo album, Holiday Motel, was released by 16 Records in 2006, and earned her a nomination for the OUTmusic Award for Best Female Debut Record.
+Her first solo album, Holiday Motel, was released by 16 Records in 2006, and earned her a nomination for the OUTMusic Award for Best Female Debut Record.
 That album was followed by 2009's The Golden Hour and 2013's Mercury, both released by Mississippi Records; and another 2013 album, Traditional and Public Domain Songs, which was released by Grapefruit Records.
 In 2014, she appeared as a guest musician on Sharon Van Etten's Are We There, playing guitar on its first track "Afraid of Nothing".
-In 2015, she released an eponymous split album with Bhutan-born guitarist Tashi Dorji which was released by Footfalls Records.
+In 2015, she released a split album, Tashi Dorji / Marisa Anderson, with Bhutan-born guitarist Tashi Dorji, which was released by Footfalls Records.
 The year after, she released Into the Light on her own label Chaos Kitchen Music.
-After this, she signed to Thrill Jockey with whom she has released her four most recent albums, 2018's Cloud Corner; 2020's The Quickening, a collaboration with Australian drummer Jim White; 2021's Lost Futures, a collaboration with American folk guitarist William Tyler; and 2022's Still, Here.
+On October 31, 2017, she announced that she had signed to Thrill Jockey, with whom she released her next four albums: 2018's Cloud Corner; 2020's The Quickening, a collaboration with Australian drummer Jim White; 2021's Lost Futures, a collaboration with American folk guitarist William Tyler; and 2022's Still, Here.